ufpathlabs/covid_19_pool_testing_middleware/README.md

 	- pathlib (>= 1.0.1)

 ### Environment ###
 * This program can simply be run on any environment having the above prerequisites installed.
-However to run batch jobs or automate the process via cronjobs Linux environment is preferred.
+However to run batch jobs or to automate the process via cronjobs, Linux environment is preferred.

 ### What do the input files mean? ###
 * Hamilton_SAMPLE_POOL_MAP.xlsx